-The Company is authorized to issue an unlimited number of Common Shares without nominal or par value, which may be issued for such consideration as may be determined by resolution of the Board of Directors.
-As at October 31, 2013, there were 92,682,499 Common Shares issued and outstanding.
+The Company is authorized to issue an unlimited number of Common Shares without nominal or par value, which may be issued for such consideration as may be determined by resolution of the Board.
+As at September 10, 2015, there were 126,467,723 Common Shares issued and outstanding.
 The Company is also authorized to issue an unlimited number of preferred shares, issuable in series.
 Each series is issuable upon the terms and conditions as set by the Board at the time of creation, subject to class priorities.
-As at October 31, 2013, there were no preferred shares issued and outstanding.
+As at September 10, 2015, there were no preferred shares issued and outstanding.